tatsumoto-ren/tatsumoto-ren.github.io/blog/ankidrone-sentence-pack.md

 website.
 The list of sentences used on the site can be found [here](https://receptomanijalogi.web.app/site/data/all_v11.json).
+Additionally, the pack was expanded with sentences from many premade Anki decks I found online.
-Each sentence has a tag that indicates the underlying source.
+Each card has a tag that indicates the underlying source.

 Audio files were converted from mp3 to a superior [Opus](https://opus-codec.org/)